salesforcecli/plugin-signups/messages/snapshot.get.md

 # summary

-get details about a scratch org snapshot
+Get details about a scratch org snapshot.

 # description

-get details about a scratch org snapshot
 Snapshot creation can take a while.
 Use this command with the snapshot name or ID to check its creation status.
 Once the status changes to Active, you can use the snapshot to create scratch orgs.

-To create a snapshot, use the "sfdx force:org:snapshot:create" command.
-To retrieve a list of all snapshots, use "sfdx force:org:snapshot:list".
+To create a snapshot, use the "<%= config.bin %> org create snapshot" command.
+To retrieve a list of all snapshots, use "<%= config.bin %> org list snapshot".

 # examples

-- Get snapshot details using its ID:
+- Get snapshot details using its ID and the default Dev Hub org:

-- $ sfdx force:org:snapshot:get --snapshot 0Oo...
+  <%= config.bin %> <%= command.id %> --snapshot 0Oo...

-- Get snapshot details using its name:
+- Get snapshot details using its name from a Dev Hub org with alias SnapshotDevHub:

-- $ sfdx force:org:snapshot:get -s Dependencies

-# flags.snapshot

-name or ID of snapshot to retrieve
+  <%= config.bin %> <%= command.id %> --snapshot Dependencies --target-dev-hub SnapshotDevHub

-# flagsLong.snapshot
+# flags.snapshot.summary

-The name or ID (starts with 0Oo) of the snapshot to retrieve.
+Name or ID of snapshot to retrieve.

+# flags.snapshot.description

+The IDs of scratch org snapshots start with 0Oo.